abrshdir/abrshdir/README.md

 - 👋 Hi, I’m Abrham Diriba
 - 👀 I’m interested in programming and UI/UX.
-- 🌱 I’m currently learning React and doing project on it.
+- 🌱 I’m currently learning AI Engineering.
 - 💞️ I’m looking to collaborate on Angular, Vuejs , Flutter and Nodejs
 - 📫 How to reach me -> abrhamdiriba.ad@gmail.com